-Twenty states and the District of Columbia have enacted effective medical marijuana laws.
+Twenty-one states and the District of Columbia have enacted effective medical marijuana laws.
 These laws are working well and protecting patients.

 A clear majority of the public and many prominent religious and medical organizations support seriously ill patients' right to use medical marijuana without risking arrest and imprisonment.

 - Studies show that many patients suffering with HIV/AIDS, glaucoma, cancer and chemotherapy, multiple sclerosis, epilepsy, and other debilitating illnesses find that marijuana provides relief from their symptoms.

 - "Nausea, appetite loss, pain and anxiety are all afflictions of wasting and can be mitigated by marijuana."

 — Institute of Medicine, Marijuana and Medicine: Assessing the Science Base, 1999

 - "ACP urges an evidence-based review of marijuana's status as a Schedule I controlled substance to determine whether it should be reclassified to a different schedule. ...
 ACP strongly supports exemption from federal criminal prosecution; civil liability; or professional sanctioning, such as loss of licensure or credentialing, for physicians who prescribe or dispense medical marijuana in accordance with state law.
 Similarly, ACP strongly urges protection from criminal or civil penalties for patients who use medical marijuana as permitted under state laws. ...
 Evidence not only supports the use of medical marijuana in certain conditions but also suggests numerous indications for cannabinoids."